gemrb/gemrb.github.io/Install.md

 ## How to run the GemRB demo?

-The quickest way, without any configuration, is to **just run GemRB**.
+The quickest way, without any configuration, is to **just run GemRB** without any parameters.
 It will run the demo if it can't find any other game data.
 So make sure you haven't unpacked it in a game dir and voilà!